bahorn/convact/README.md

 # ConvAct

-Listens to conversations, emitted events based on asking an LLM if the event is relevant.
+Listens to conversations, emitting events based on asking an LLM if the conversation is convering relevant things.

-Using ollama (with llama3) and whisper.
+Using ollama (with llama3) and whisper, with wake words deciding if a call to the LLM is needed.

+Not that great yet, need to improve how the audio is batched.

 ## Setup